Abdul Kabir

 Mawlawi Abdul Kabir (عبدالکبير) is an Afghan politician and a senior member of the Taliban leadership.
-Since 18 January 2025, he is the acting Minister of Refugee and Repatriation.
+Since 18 January 2025, he has been the Minister of Refugee and Repatriation.
 From 4 October 2021 to 9 January 2025, he was also the acting third Deputy Prime Minister for Political Affairs of Afghanistan in the internationally unrecognized Taliban government.
 In the previous Taliban regime, he was the acting Prime Minister of Afghanistan from 16 April to 13 November 2001.

 Career

 The United Nations reports that during the first Taliban regime, Kabir was Second Deputy of the Taliban's Council of Ministers; Governor of Nangarhar Province; and Head of the Eastern Zone.

 The U.N. reports that Kabir was born between 1958 and 1963, in Paktia, Afghanistan, and is from the Zadran tribe.

 The U.N. reports that Kabir is active in terrorist operations in Eastern Afghanistan.